Tools for the Classroom Setting

 Whatever policy you decide on, be sure to explain it clearly to your students, both in the section syllabus and on the first day of class.
 For more information about personal electronic devices, please see the resources page at the end of this section of the Teaching Guide.

 If you decide not to permit the use of personal electronic devices in your classroom, you should know that there must be an exception for a student who has a Letter of Accommodation from the Disabled Students Program stating that the student must be allowed to take notes using a laptop.
 (If other students ask why this student is allowed to use a laptop, you are not to mention the disability accommodation because that is confidential information.
 Instead, you can say that the student has permission by prior arrangement and give no further explanation.)

 Try It First

-Whatever equipment will be used for your class, before the semester starts, do a test run before the semester begins.
-Try out the presentation or activity in the classroom or lecture hall the class will meet in, with the personal computer or other devices that will be used during the semester.
+Before the semester starts, do a test run of any equipment you plan to use in your class.
+Try out the presentation or activity in the classroom or lecture hall where the class will meet, with the personal computer or other devices that will be used during the semester.